ray155093/azure-docs.zh-tw/articles/automation/automation-runbook-types.md

 <properties
-   pageTitle="Azure 自動化 Runbook 類型" description="描述您在 Azure 自動化中可使用的各種 Runbook，以及您在決定使用何種類型時應該納入的考量。"
-   services="automation"
-   documentationCenter=""
-   authors="mgoedtel"
+   pageTitle="Azure Automation Runbook Types" description="Describes the different types of runbooks that you can use in Azure Automation and considerations that you should take into account when determining which type to use. " services="automation" documentationCenter="" authors="mgoedtel"